Skip to content

 6 min read · Hardie

-The required flashing sequence
+The full flashing sequence

-Kick-out flashing — the critical piece
+Kick-out flashing — the small piece that prevents the worst damage

 Chimney flashing detail elements